Program Operations Manual System (POMS)

 not broken down correctly and build up in the body.
 The condition is caused by a lack

 of enzyme iduronate sulfatase.
-The early-onset (severe) form of Hunter syndrome begins
+The early-onset (severe) form of MPS II begins shortly

-shortly after age 2.
-The symptoms include aggressive behavior, hyperactivity, mental
+after age two.
+The symptoms include aggressive behavior, hyperactivity, mental function

-function decline, severe intellectual disability and spasticity.
-Other symptoms may
+decline, severe intellectual disability and spasticity.
+Other symptoms may include

 joint stiffness, and a large head (macrocephaly).
 Individuals with this disorder may